hphilpotts/veg-app-frontend/README.md

 - `checkForCurrentWeek` refactored, this included refactoring out the Axios PUT request w/ a userOwner body: this can now be reused elsewhere. _Had to use async to allow for a `.then().catch()`.

+21/03/23:
+- Second parameter `path` added to `checkForCurrentWeek` to allow for reuse elsewhere as above.
+- Now adding `id` property to `currentWeek` state.

+22/03/23:
+- CurrentWeek component now renders with days of the week and associated data from the current week, up to and including today.
+Future days during the week do not render (as they will naturally not have any data).

 ## Issues to resolve:
 - MUI themes currently being directly overridden using CSS - needs updating to use MUI Theming instead.